pragyadaga/todo-list/README.md

 # TODO APP

-Watch the APP Demo [here](https://drive.google.com/file/d/1Ev76A-gLyE8aN34xB0TiHmX-gBnpexS0/view?usp=sharing)
+Watch the APP Demo Video [here](https://drive.google.com/file/d/1Ev76A-gLyE8aN34xB0TiHmX-gBnpexS0/view?usp=sharing)

 Build and Rethink your priorities and task with a simple ToDo List and accomplish great things.